Skip to main content

 In-depth Actions

-pool.rewardPerToken += ((block.timestamp - pool.lastUpdated) *
+pool.rewardPerToken += ((block.timestamp - pool.lastUpdated) * pool.rewardRate);

-((pool.borrowed - pool.repaid) * pool.interest * 1e18) /
+(((pool.borrowed - pool.repaid) * pool.interest * 1e18) /

 pool.lastUpdated = uint48(block.timestamp);

-Pool lifecycle
+Pool Lifecycle

-• Event #2 -> Alice lends $100k to the pool.
+• Event #2: Alice supplies $100,000 to the pool.

-• Event #3 -> Bob borrows $10k from the pool.
+• Event #3: Bob borrows $10,000 from the pool.

-• Event #4 -> After 10 days, Bob repays the loan.
+• Event #4: After 10 days, Bob repays the loan.

-• Event #5 -> After 30 days, Alice can claims her rewards.
+• Event #5: After 30 days, Alice withdraws her funds and claims her rewards.

 • The contract is initialized by setting the admin, the USDC token, and the pools.

-• The update reward method is called.
+• The reward update method is called.

-• An event LendEvent is emitted.
+• An event newLend is emitted.

 {